salilkapoor/todo-app/README.md

 # TO-DO App

-This is a TO-DO app build with react, styled with sass.
+This is a TO-DO app build with react, styled with sass and provides audit for Performance, Accessibility<br />
+SEO, Best-practises with Google's Lighthouse CLI integration.

 ## Features

-This TO-DO react app provides integration with lighthouse and provides report for audits.
+This TO-DO react app provides integration with lighthouse and report for audits based on various categories.<br />
+Reports are provided in .json, .html format.

 ## App Capabilities
 1) Add a task